Hamilton F. Kean: Personal life

 On January 12, 1888, Kean was married to Katharine Taylor Winthrop (1866–1943).
 Katharine was the daughter of banker Robert Winthrop and Katherine (née Taylor) Winthrop and the sister of Beekman Winthrop, who served as Asst.
 Secretary of the Navy and Asst.
 Secretary of the Treasury.
-The Winthrops were descendantants of John Winthrop, the Puritan lawyer and one of the leading figures in the founding of the Massachusetts Bay Colony.
+The Winthrops were descendants of John Winthrop, the Puritan lawyer and one of the leading figures in the founding of the Massachusetts Bay Colony.
 Together, they were the parents of: